-(g) If an unreported or memorandum opinion unavailable on either Westlaw or Lexis is cited, a copy thereof shall be attached to the brief, and the case number in which it was filed shall be stated.
+(g) If an unreported or memorandum opinion is cited, a copy thereof shall be attached to the brief, and the case number in which it was filed shall be stated.
 If the opinion does not contain a sufficient statement of the facts to demonstrate its pertinency to the pending argument, a statement of the facts shall also be attached to the brief.
 If the citation is first made in a reply brief, the opposing party may discuss the opinion at oral argument or, upon application made at oral argument, may be given the opportunity to do so in writing.